stant/docker/README.md

 It has no Vi, no ifconfig, no route to edit or check when you have problems.

-So, this starts with the standard centos image and updates it.
+So, this starts with the standard centos or scientific image and updates it.

 I also made this install Oracle Jdk 8 latest.

 It installs an rpm version of Jenkins.
 This version does create standard init scripts for jenkins but I do not use them but still use the TINI init system.

-# Build Centos Docker image
+# Build Centos or other Docker image

-./build.sh
+./build.sh          This now asks questions for version #, base image

 # Run Docker Jenkins image